Sillybutts/Cynthia/README.md

 # Cynthia
-Cynthia is a bolt action blaster, similar to the Indra (a blaster by CaptainSlug).
+Cynthia is a Talon mag fed bolt action blaster, customizable for any need.

 ## Description

-# THIS BLASTER IS NOT YET RELEASED.
-THERE ARE NO FILES, YOU CAN NOT GET ONE YET.

 Cynthia is a bolt action blaster using the same basic layout as the Indra by CaptainSlug.
-Cynthia began with me figuring out how to fix all the issues with the Indra.
-I pretty quickly realized it would be easier to design a whole new blaster from the ground up than to fix the Indra part by part.
+Cynthia began with me figuring out how to fix all the issues with the Indra, but I pretty quickly realized it would be easier to design a whole new blaster from the ground up, rather than to fix the Indra part by part.
 Cynthia contains no original Indra parts.

 ## What does Cynthia fix vs the Indra?

-Cynthia fixes almost all the issues the Indra had:
+The Indra by CaptainSlug is infamous for it's many issues.
+Thankfully, Cynthia fixes almost all the issues the Indra had:
 - Fixed catch reliability by using the plunger system from the SLAB (modified to be longer)
-- Improved plunger tube attachment strength
+- Improved plunger tube attachment strength (glue and more attachment area)
 - Improved ramrod retention
 - Made Cynthia slimmer
 - Lengthened the stock to be Caliburn V4 length.